eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 ## Condorcet-efficiency of the Leader Rule

 One might ask "what happens if everyone uses the leader rule, all at once?"
 Laslier analyzes this in his paper, but we must briefly define what a "Condorcet winner" is.
-Simply, it is just a candidate who would defeat every other candidate in a head-to-head matchup.
+It is simply a candidate who would defeat every other candidate in a head-to-head matchup.
 Many claim that electing the Condorcet winner is the "gold standard", though [I argue that is debatable](../why-condorcet){:target="_blank"}.
 Laslier proves the following result about the leader rule:

 > **Theorem:** For a large electorate all applying the leader rule, if there is an equilibrium<d-footnote>An "equilibrium" in this context would mean that the result of the election is exactly the same as the expected result (the expected first and second place candidates are the actual first and second place candidates).</d-footnote> with no tie, the winner of the election is a Condorcet winner.
 If there exists a Condorcet winner <d-footnote>For a unique equilibrium to exist, we need a Condorcet winner with a unique "strongest challenger", meaning there is a single candidate with a strongest head-to-head result against the Condorcet winner.</d-footnote>, then there is a unique equilibrium that elects the Condorcet winner.